cantino/text_attribute/README.markdown

     user.novel_path
     => "your_project/text_cache/development/12a/45b/22a/User_1/novel"

+## Compression

 If you'd like your attribute files to be compressed, do the following:

     class User < ActiveRecord::Base
       include TextAttribute
       include TextAttribute::CompressedStorage

       text_attribute :novel
     end

 Please note that once compressed storage has been enabled, you cannot turn it off without converting or wiping all of the attribute files.
 The opposite is also true.
 In the future it would be nice to be able to detect and translate between attributes created in compressed and uncompressed modes.

+## Rails Testing

 When testing in Rails, TextAttribute will use a temporary memory store.
-You should clear this between tests:
+You should clear this between tests or expect strange results.

     RSpec.configure do |c|
       config.before(:each) do